Japanese Umbrella History and Types

 Janome Umbrella (Slender Rain Umbrella)

 A type of Japanese umbrella.
 The handle is made of wood and the grip is wound with rattan.
-There is an abundance of washi paper colors and designs, and apart from practical use, the number of Janome umbrellas which may also be enjoyed as interior decorations have increased.
+There is an abundance of washi paper colors and designs, and apart from practical use, the number of Janome umbrellas which may also be enjoyed as Japanese style interior decorations have increased.

 With decorative strings on the inner side, this is a beautiful umbrella which delights the person who holds it.